Pharmacy (PMD)

 The ACHIEVE Indepedent Study provides an opportunity for students to test the knowledge and skills they acquired in their didactic courses and previous pharmacy practice experiences through application with their ACHIEVE mentor.
 Throughout this rotation, students will gain experience assessing, implementing, and monitoring care plans for multiple different disease states and patient populations.
 In addition, students will learn how to appropriately perform a patient interview, medication reconciliation, and discharge counseling as they relate to their mentor's setting.
 By doing so, students will reinforce their skills by communicating with patients, caregivers, providers, and other healthcare professionals.
 Upon completion of these experiences, students will have provided direct care to patients under the supervision of a qualified preceptor and demonstrated their mastery of the educational outcomes and competencies expected of a graduate.

 This elective is part of the elective sequence required for the ACHIEVE Program.
 It can be taken after acceptance into the concentration or by permission from the instructor.
 This interactive, simulation course will target students in their last didactic year of coursework, prior to their first year of clinical rotations.
-For the pharmacy program, this will be defined as the P3 class of students who have completed Advanced Therapeutics I. This elective will serve to assess students' competencies in interprofessional teamwork, communication, and clinical skills, as well as profession-specific competencies to assess readiness for experiential rotation coursework. (continued below) PRE-REGISTRATION will be notified ahead if spot attained
+This elective will serve to assess students' competencies in interprofessional teamwork, communication, and clinical skills, as well as profession-specific competencies to assess readiness for experiential rotation coursework and prepare them for graduation.

 PMD-888 Aromatherapy, Hydrosols, But Plants Are So Much More (2 credits)